hacss/hacss/README.md

-While many consider inline styles to be, in essence, more maintainable than external stylesheets, the limited capabilities of vanilla inline styles (e. g. no media queries or pseudo-selectors) often force a project to use external stylesheets or to resort to JavaScript for even trivial state changes (e. g. changing the color of a button on hover) or responsive designs.
+While many consider inline styles to be, in essence, more maintainable than external stylesheets, the limited capabilities of vanilla inline styles (e. g. no media queries or pseudo-selectors) often force a project to use external stylesheets or to resort to JavaScript for responsive designs or even trivial state changes (e. g. changing the color of a button on hover).

 Hacss, inspired by [acss.io](https://acss.io), captures the maintainability benefits of inline styles as well as the capabilities of external stylesheets by